MrAntares/roBrowserLegacy/doc/Start.md

 ### Compile files using NPM
 This step/section is only recommended for a "Live" server.
 It will only pack all the resource files into one file to speed up loading.
 Requires to set in the roBrowser config: `development: false,`.
-- Access the RobrowserLagacy Folder using terminal or cmd `cd path/to/robrowserlegacy`
+- Access the roBrowserLegacy Folder using terminal or cmd `cd path/to/robrowserlegacy`
 - Use build command to generate the files `npm run build`
 - Files will be generated at `dist/Web` folder

 For development purposes (modifying the source/testing) set in the roBrowser config: `development: true,`.
-- Access the RobrowserLagacy Folder using terminal or cmd `cd path/to/robrowserlegacy`
+- Access the roBrowserLegacy Folder using terminal or cmd `cd path/to/robrowserlegacy`
 - Use build command to generate the files `npm run serve`
 - Files will be loaded from  at `src/` folder